modernAlcibiades/Tutorials/09.Lesson_HighLevelProperties/ThinkingPropertiesExercise/SpartanProtocol/spartan_properties.md

 - Variable Transitions
   - totalSupply increases => add_liquidity was called
   - totalSupply decreases => remove_liquidity was called
+  - Ratio of token0 to token1 can only be changed at mint (ie add liquidity)

 - High-level properties
   - (high) The token balances in the pool